zysNLP/machine-learning/README.md

 ### Methods introduction

-   > 1.For discrete disordered variables, feature engineering use pd.
-Dummies to transform one-hot features.
+   > 1.For discrete disordered variables, feature engineering use pd.Dummies to transform one-hot features.

    > 2.For continuous data, the characteristic engineering is standardized.
-Compare features as discrete ordered data or continuous data?
+Compare features as discrete ordered data or continuous data.

-   > 3.For discrete ordered data, the relationship between the dependent variable and the continuous data is first explored, and then the feasibility of other data types is discussed according to the actual situation.
+   > 3.For discrete ordered data, the relationship between the dependent variable and the data is first explored, and then the feasibility of other data types is discussed according to the actual situation.

 ### Modeling process